Jc-alt logo

 Abstraction

-Using two pointers, L and R, we can traverse the string validating palindrome status.
+Using two pointers, L and R, we can traverse the string validating palindrome status as we iterate.

 Space & Time Complexity